Raptyyy/rapty_ac_vr_guide/README.md

 1. Make sure you are on the latest version of CSP
 2. Go to Peter Boese Patreon page and download Pure from there, it costs $1 - [Pure Patreon](https://www.patreon.com/c/peterboese/posts)
 3. There is an installation guide in the Pure post, follow it thoroughly.
 [Link to the guide here too](https://youtu.be/456BO7vKui0?si=BQ0YIq6q3f7BuZyc)
-  3.1 Incorrect installation of Pure can cause major performance issues !
 4. Make sure that exposure is set to 100% in Settings > Assetto Corsa > Miscellaneous > Exposure

+> [!WARNING]
+> Incorrect installation of Pure can cause major performance issues !

 ## 4.1 Pure pp filters
 Pure, PureVR - these come with Pure, PureVR would be my recommendation out of those two